 Squeeze some lemon juice on the fish and then serve!

 Rockfish is a truly rare but delicious food.
-It is often looked down on because of being venomous, but it is as good if not better than most fish meats if you cook it properly.
+It is often looked down on because of being venomous, but it is as good to grill if not better than most fish meats if you cook it properly.

 Just make sure that you process it properly or ask help from others who have the proper experience when preparing the fish, as its venom can cause intense pain and bodily damages.